 - You’re restricted to a wheelchair or in a nursing home

-- You have HIV or kidney disease
+- You have kidney disease

-|Length of Coverage||Term lengths up to 35 years||Lifetime||Lifetime|
+|Length of coverage||Term lengths up to 35 years||Lifetime||Lifetime|

-|Medical Underwriting||Health questions & database checks||Health questions & database checks||None|
+|Medical underwriting||Health questions and database checks||Health questions and database checks||None|

-|Waiting Period||None||None||2–3 years|
+|Waiting period||None||None||2–3 years|

 Because guaranteed acceptance policies offer life insurance coverage without health or medical questions, they generally have a two- to three-year waiting period, during which the insurer will not pay the full death benefit to your beneficiary.
 Instead, they’ll provide your beneficiary with the amount you've paid in premiums, plus interest (usually 6–10%).

 No medical exam life insurance policies usually have no waiting period, but the company will investigate the circumstances of your death if it occurs within the first two years of coverage.
 If they find any evidence that you died from suicide or provided any misleading medical or personal information during the application process, they can deny the claim, and your beneficiaries won't receive a payout.